nodespacehosting/Proxmox-VE-for-WHMCS/SECURITY.md

 ## ❤️ Thank you for responsibly disclosing

-We and the entire FOSS community thank you for reviewing this file and being aware of how to improve the project.
+We & the entire FOSS community thank you for reviewing this file & being aware of how to improve the project.